-- Search and install Easy Table of Contents plugin
+- Search and install the Easy Table of Contents plugin

-- Activate the Plugin after installation from Installed Plugin page
+- Activate the Plugin after installation from the Installed Plugin page

 - Navigate to Settings > Table of Contents menu

-- Setting the configuration per your need, it’s quite easy and simple
+- Setting the configuration per your need, it’s pretty easy and simple

 - Once the setting is done, just hit on the [Save Changes] command button at the bottom